isabella232/fellowship-program-website-1/_projects/area_indicators.md

 As an optional stretch-goal, depending on time, you will add the features necessary to reach full feature parity with existing API:
  - Add endpoints for accessing raw temperature and precipitation data
- - Add endpoints for accessing available region
+ - Add endpoints for accessing available regions
  - Add endpoints for accessing dataset metadata

 #### Project Phase 3